Aitchison's Compositional Data Analysis 40 Years On: A Reappraisal

 For visualisation, we proceed with an LRA (i.e., PCA of the log-transformed and double-centred matrix) of the 45 estimated parameter compositions.
 Fig.~\ref{FigIonas1} shows the LRA gene-principal biplots for dimension pairs 1--2 and 3--4.
-The supervised variable selection procedure leads to genes (indicated in light blue) showing expression patterns that are highly predictive of some of the cell types.
-An exploration of gene coordinates provides intuition to the ANOVA results and can aid marker gene discovery.

 For comparison, we also show the CA gene-principal biplots obtained from the data matrix of the same replicates, but without zero imputation (Fig.~\ref{FigIonas2}).
 Aiding intuition, CA’s projection of the weighted simplex becomes apparent: the large number of diversely expressed genes are spread out between the corners formed by the cell types and genes that are expressed exclusively in one of the cell types fall in the respective corners.
 In the first two dimensions the overall spatial arrangement is quite similar to that of the LRA.
-While for LRA we estimate the parameters, CA is performed on the data themselves.
+There are differences in dimensions 3 and 4 --- for LRA (Fig.~15b) the variance of the genes in principal coordinates is low and the sample pattern unclear, whereas for CA (Fig.~16b) the sample structure is clearer, and all sample groups and corresponding genes are effectively separated in the four-dimensional result.
+While for LRA we estimate the parameters, CA is performed on the data themselves, with the zeros contributing to defining the multivariate structure.
 CA's chi-square standardization results in Mahalanobis distances for multinomial counts \cite{Greenacre:16a}, so from this perspective the approach is justified in its own right.

 An advantage of CA becomes apparent when we set out to plot the original data consisting of 12,611 cells, including the ones that were not included in the 45 samples or that could not be pooled due to the missing annotation.
 It seems infeasible to meaningfully impute zeros in a matrix with 92\% zero elements (the sparsity of the unpooled data).
 While LRA appears out of the question, CA handles these cells easily as supplementary points of the plot presented before.
-In Supplementary Fig. S3 they are visualised without showing pooled samples and genes.
+In Supplementary Material A6\cite{GreenacreEtAl:23}, Fig.~A2, they are visualised without showing pooled samples and genes.
 Beyond mere visualisation, the coordinates of the supplementary CA points could also be used to predict cell types of cells without annotation (shown in yellow), e.g., using nearest annotated neighbours.